publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schV/m__us_usc_t19_s2462.md

         (2) __Changed circumstances__

-            The President shall, after complying with the requirements of subsection (f)(2) of this section, withdraw or suspend the designation of any country as a beneficiary developing country if, after such designation, the President determines that as the result of changed circumstances such country would be barred from designation as a beneficiary developing country under subsection (b)(2) of this section.
+            The President shall, after complying with the requirements of subsection (f)(2), withdraw or suspend the designation of any country as a beneficiary developing country if, after such designation, the President determines that as the result of changed circumstances such country would be barred from designation as a beneficiary developing country under subsection (b)(2).
 Such country shall cease to be a beneficiary developing country on the day on which the President issues an Executive order or Presidential proclamation revoking the designation of such country under this subchapter.

         (3) __Advice to Congress__

-            The President shall, as necessary, advise the Congress on the application of [section 2461 of this title][/us/usc/t19/s2461] and subsection (c) of this section, and the actions the President has taken to withdraw, to suspend, or to limit the application of duty-free treatment with respect to any country which has failed to adequately take the actions described in subsection (c) of this section.
+            The President shall, as necessary, advise the Congress on the application of [section 2461 of this title][/us/usc/t19/s2461] and subsection (c) of this section, and the actions the President has taken to withdraw, to suspend, or to limit the application of duty-free treatment with respect to any country which has failed to adequately take the actions described in subsection (c).

     (e) __Mandatory graduation of beneficiary developing countries__